 BuildTruss

 • Social media after noon in a planned sitting, not a reactive one

-How to install on your phone
+Installing on your phone

-iPhone — use Safari
+iPhone — must be Safari

-1Open the link in Safari.
+1Open the link in Safari, not Chrome or Firefox.

-Android — use Chrome
+Android — Chrome

-When to quit using this
+When to stop using this

+BuildTruss